Back-end Engineering Articles

 Interactive Ruby Console or IRB

-But before we can understand IRB, we have to know about REPL.
-REPL is an interactive top-level or language shell.
+But before we can understand IRB we have to know about REPL.
+REPL is an interactive toplevel or language shell.
 REPL is a simple interactive computer programming environment that takes single user inputs, executes them, and returns the result to the user; a program written in a REPL environment is executed piecewise.
-In a REPL, the user enters one or more expressions (rather than an entire compilation unit), and the REPL evaluates them and displays the results.
-The name read–eval–print loop comes from the terms of the Lisp primitive functions which implement this functionality:
+In a REPL, the user enters one or more expressions (rather than an entire compilation unit) and the REPL evaluates them and displays the results.
+The name read–eval–print loop comes from the names of the Lisp primitive functions which implement this functionality:

-• * The eval function takes this internal data structure and evaluates it.
-In Lisp, considering an s-expression beginning with the name of a function means calling that function on the arguments that make up the rest of the expression.
+• - The eval function takes this internal data structure and evaluates it.
+In Lisp, evaluating an s-expression beginning with the name of a function means calling that function on the arguments that make up the rest of the expression.
 So the function + is called on the arguments 1 2 3, yielding the result 6.

-• * The print function takes the evaluation result and prints it out to the user.
-It may be pretty printed to make it easier to understand if it is a complex expression.
+• - The print function takes the result yielded by eval, and prints it out to the user.
+If it is a complex expression, it may be pretty-printed to make it easier to understand.

 Please refer to this article for more details about REPL

-• * User or developer is the one who needs to enter some expressions inside the REPL
+• - User or developer is the one who need to enter some expressions inside the REPL

-• * REPL only lives in memory, so once you shut down the REPL, the data disappear
+• - REPL only lives in memory, so one you shut down the REPL, the data disappear

-• * REPL is an evaluator of the expressions given by the developer and shows a result of an error, so for that reason, some developers call it: an interpreter
+• - REPL acts like an evaluator of the expressions given by the developer and shows a result or an error, so for that reason some developers call it: an interpreter

-• * It is possible to build a REPL for almost any programming language (even you can create one if you want), and so for pretty much every popular language, there is one that exists (but you don't have to write one by yourself because of this).
-However, not all languages are distributed originally with a REPL (almost all modern programming languages have a REPL, so don't worry about it)
+• - It is possible to build a REPL for almost any programming language, and so for pretty much every popular language, there is one that exists.
+However not all languages are distributed originally with a REPL

 Cloud REPL platforms

 Now, we can talk about this first solution: Cloud REPL platforms.
-The first and most well-known cloud REPL platform is called Repl.it.
+The first and most well known cloud REPL platform is called Repl.it.
 Replit is an online IDE (integrated development environment).
-The advantage of cloud environments is that you don't need to install anything locally, but you've to create an account in most cases.
+The advantages of cloud environments is that you don’t need to install anything locally, but in most cases you’ve to create an account.

-This kind of cloud environment supports almost any modern programming language, so if you want to test Scala or Elixir, you don't have to install anything until you're pretty sure that you want to give a real chance to this new programming language.
-There are other platforms like: https://codeanywhere.com/, https://codesandbox.io/ among others.
+This kind of cloud environment supports almost any modern programming languages, so if you want to test Scala or Elixir, you don’t have to install anything until you’re pretty sure that you want to give a real chance to this new programming language.
+There are other platforms like: https://codeanywhere.com/, https://codesandbox.io/ among others

-Create your own account and once you're inside it, click on the blue Create button at the left sidebar.
-It will prompt you to a modal window where you can choose Ruby as a Template and give it a name, and then Create Repl
+Create your account and once you’re inside it, click on the blue Create button at the left side bar.
+It will prompt you a modal window where you can choose Ruby as Template and give it a name, and then Create Repl

-Now, you'll see the Interactive platform with a big green "Run" button at the top bar.
-Because you've already a "Hello World" string in the left panel, you just need to click that green button.
+Now, you’ll see the Interactive platform with a big green “Run” button at the top bar.
+Because you’ve already a “Hello World” string, you just need to click that green button

-After that, you'll see the output in the right panel of the Repl.it
+After that you’ll see the output of the Repl

-Now let's switch to our AWS Linux instance.
-In your console, login into the virtual machine and then access the IRB like so:
+Now let’s switch to our AWS Linux instance.
+In your console log in into the virtual machine and the access to the IRB like so:

 $ ssh -p 22 -i ~/.ssh/ubuntu-webserver-rails.pem [email protected]